 A student at FAIL status may submit a written appeal within 30 calendar days following the date the student's academic progress is reviewed and the status changes to FAIL.
 Appeals turned in after the 30 day deadline can be denied.
 If there were mitigating circumstances that affected academic performance or if the student completed a minimum of 6 credits with a semester GPA of 2.0 and no withdrawals in the last term of attendance, the student may appeal the suspension of aid eligibility.
 Earned hours must have increased by 6.
 Failure to provide the required documentation for mitigating circumstances will result in the denial of the Appeal.
 If the Appeal meets the requirements to be approved, the student will be notified that he/she must meet with a Counselor to prepare a Financial Aid Academic Plan.
 This Plan must be signed by a Counselor and be submitted to the Financial Aid Office before the Appeal will be approved.
 The Financial Aid Academic Plan will specify the point in time when the student should be meeting the standards.

 If the student was suspended due to exceeding the Maximum Timeframe requirement, the student is required to submit an Appeal and a Financial Aid Degree Audit signed by a counselor.
 The Degree Audit lists the courses that are required for the student to complete his/her degree or certificate program.
-Appeals and Academic Plans may be submitted for the pursuit of a second degree.
+Students appealing to complete a limited admission program must first be admitted to the program.
+Appeals and Financial Aid Degree Audits may be submitted for the pursuit of a second degree other than for an Associate in General Studies.
 Only courses on the Financial Aid Degree Audit are recognized for the receipt of financial aid.
 If the student completing an AAS, AA, or AS degree has not attempted 90 credit hours and will continue at Waubonsee in a different major, the student can submit an Appeal and a Student Information Change Form from the Records Office listing the new major.
 If the student applied to graduate but he/she has not completed all required courses, the student can change his/her graduation term by contacting the Graduation Analyst.

 Appeals will be considered on an individual basis by the Financial Aid Appeals Committee and will be responded to in writing within 14 calendar days of receipt of the appeal.
 Your appeal will be reviewed and either approved with no provisions, approved with provisions, or denied.